 As you can see in the picture below, the main two layers of the skin are the grain, which is near the surface, and the corium, which is underneath the grain.
 The structure of the leather changes as you get closer to the grain or the corium, with the fibers oriented in different directions and natural collagen in tight or loose bundles.
 This has an impact on the strength and character of the leather.

 At the tannery, one of the first decisions they have to make is how to “split” the hide, which is shaving the leather lengthwise into grain, grain/corium junction, and/or corium.
 They would do this based on the quality of the hide and the manufacturing purpose.
-Manufacturers essentially get to turn each hide into two, or even three, with different manufacturing processes: a “grain” leather (full grain or top grain), a “split” leather, and a “bonded” leather.
+Manufacturers essentially get to turn each hide into two — or even three — hides by using different manufacturing processes: a “grain” leather (full grain or top grain), a “split” leather, and a “bonded” leather.

 When a hide is hair-on, the epidermis is cleaned and left intact along with the fur or wool and the grain, and the hide goes straight to tanning (more on that in the next post).